int-y1/BBFractran/holdout/README.md

 ## Size 22

-Might take 11 days to create.
-TODO, run `fractran20251117` on a stronger computer.
+Might take 11 days to enumerate.
+TODO, run `fractran20251116` on a stronger computer.